 Import, export and transshipment of pets into, out of or through Singapore

 Transiting in SingaporeIf you're transiting in Singapore for over four hours, your pet will be transferred to the Changi animal & Plant Quarantine Station (CAPQ), in accordance with AVA's guidelines.
 A nominal fee will be payable to AVA for accommodating your pet there.

 For all flights, except those to and from the USA

 For flights to and from the USA

 Your pet and its container will be charged separately, according to the piece concept.

 Specific destination restrictions

-For country specific regulations and documents required for pet travel, refer to IATA's Traveler's Pets Corner.
+For destination specific regulations and documents required for pet travel, refer to IATA's Traveler's Pets Corner.

-Due to specific country restrictions, we're unable to transport your pet into or out of the destinations below as checked baggage.
+Due to specific destination restrictions, we're unable to transport your pet into or out of the destinations below as checked baggage.
 For assistance, get in touch with your local Singapore Airlines Cargo office.